-I expect that you will take the time to familiarize yourself with this plan.
+I hope all of you will take the time to familiarize yourself with the responsivities in this plan.
 Protecting the safety and security of our university community is a responsibility we can only fulfill by working together.
 I am committed to joining with you in our efforts to meet that shared responsibility.